abhay-tank/todo-server/README.md

 - A mixture of letters and numbers.
 - Inclusion of at least one special character from [!, @, #, $, %, ^, &, *]

+**If request header contains bearer token, user will be automatically signed in.**

 ```json
 {
 	"firstName": "Jon",